Skip to main content

 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-11% of your time will be spent in timetabled teaching and learning activity.
+11% of your time will be spent in timetabled learning and teaching activity.

 Contact hours may vary depending on your modules.